 - Where can I find guidance about remote teaching?

-Review Keep Teaching: Strategies and Resources for Instructional Resilience.
+- Review Keep Teaching: Strategies and Resources for Instructional Resilience.
 This site provides practical resources and strategies for moving part or all of a course online to help instructors keep teaching.
 It provides contacts for support from Academic Technology Services and the Center for Educational Effectiveness.
 Teaching and technology experts stand ready to consult with instructors on any part of the process of maintaining instructional excellence while teaching elements of a course online.
-A CEE Tech Guide on using Zoom, Canvas, and other tools is available on the TA Orientation webpage.
-Please contact Academic Technology Services at firstname.lastname@example.org (educational technologies) and the Center for Educational Effectiveness at email@example.com (pedagogical and instructional strategies) for support.

-- What do I do if my project is taking longer due to Covid shut-down or additional lab safety protocols?
+- What do I do if my project is taking longer due to COVID-19 shut-down or additional lab safety protocols?

 - What do I do if my lab has not been deemed essential and I can’t conduct my research?

 This is a situation many students and faculty are dealing with.
 Remember that even if you are allowed to be in-person at the lab, your work is likely going to change because of new lab safety requirements.
 Much of your success will depend on your lab’s ability to work as a group and come up with creative alternatives.
 Some suggestions include: